google/bigwheels/docs/building_and_running.md

 cmake -B build -G "Visual Studio 16 2019" -A x64 -DPPX_BUILD_XR=1
 ```

 # Shader Compilation
 Shader binaries are generated during project build.
 Since BigWheels can target multiple graphics APIs, we compile shaders
 for each API depending on the need.
 API support depends on the system nature and configuration:
-    - For GGP and Linux, only SPIR-V is generated.
+    - For Linux, only SPIR-V is generated.
     - For Windows, DXBC, DXIL, and SPIR-V is generated.

 To request a specific API, flags can be passed to Cmake: